-Thus all adjunctions arise as bi-representations of Het-bifunctors but there can be either a left or right representation without the other (e.g., the tensor product example).
-Moreover, when one of a pair of adjoints gives the important concept and the other adjoint functions as an auxiliary device to fill out the het-free notion of an adjunction, then the important left or right representation is routinely used in the literature (along with the necessary hets) without the auxiliary device.
+Thus, all adjunctions arise as bi-representations of het-bifunctors, but there can be either a left or right representation without the other (e.g., the tensor product example).
+Moreover, when one of a pair of adjoints gives the important concept, and the other adjoint functions as an auxiliary device to fill out the het-free notion of an adjunction, then the important left or right representation is routinely used in the literature (along with the necessary hets) without the auxiliary device.
 These considerations argue that it is the concept of a universal mapping property (which is naturally formulated as a representation of hets) that is the "most important concept in category theory" and that adjunctions arise as the special case of bi-representations of hets.
+(See [7] for an extensive development of this viewpoint.)

-Since this treatment of UMPs is based on the notion of a representation of a functor associated with Alexander Grothendieck ([11, representable functors are defined in first section of the first Chapter 0]), it helps to clear up another mystery.
+Since this treatment of UMPs is based on the notion of a representable functor associated with Alexander Grothendieck ([30] (representable functors are defined in first section of the first Chapter 0)), it helps to clear up another mystery.

 As we can see by looking at his [Grothendieck's] lectures in the Séminaire Bourbaki from 1957 until 1962, the notion of representable functors became one of the main tools he used....
 It is far from clear why Grothendieck decided to use this notion instead of, say, adjoint functors,....
 It is also clear from the various seminars that Grothendieck thought in terms of universal "problems", that is he tried to formulate the problems he was working on in terms of a universal morphism: finding a solution to the given problem amounted to finding a universal morphism in the situation.
-Grothendieck saw that the latter notion was subsumed under the notion of representable functor.
-[22, p.
-102-3]
+Grothendieck saw that the latter notion was subsumed under the notion of representable functor [13] (pp. 102-103).

-In short, Grothendieck took as basic the notion of universal problem or UMP formulated as a representation, and then adjoints arise as the special case of a particularly nice bi-representation.
-To personalize the "adjoints vs. UMPs" issue, perhaps it is: Mac Lane vs. Grothendieck.
+In short, Grothendieck took as basic the notion of a representable functor (solving a universal problem), and then adjoints arise as the special case of a particularly nice bi-representation.
+To personalize the "adjoints vs. representable functors" issue, perhaps it is: Mac Lane vs. Grothendieck.

-12 Conclusions
+12. Conclusions

-We have revisited, from a heteromorphic viewpoint, Mac Lane's famous remarks about how Bourbaki (Samuel) "just missed" adjoints.
-But after Mac Lane category-theoretically reformulated what Samuel had done using a Het-bifunctor $W : X^{op} \times A \to Set$, we see that Samuel defined a left representation $\operatorname{Hom}A(F(x), a) \cong$ W(x, a).
-Dualizing yields the notion of a right representation $W(x, a) \cong \operatorname{Hom}X(x, G(a))$ so putting the two isomorphisms together, we have the heteromorphic adjunction equivalence:
+We have revisited the heteromorphic approach to adjunctions along with the associated history of these concepts starting with Mac Lane's famous remarks about how Bourbaki (i.e., Pierre Samuel) "just missed" adjoints, but, after Mac Lane category-theoretically reformulated what Samuel had completed using a Het-bifunctor $W : X^{op} \times A \rightarrow Set$, we see that Samuel defined a left representation $\text{Hom}A(F(x), a) \cong W(x, a)$.
+Dualizing yields the notion of a right representation $W(x, a) \cong \text{Hom}X(x, G(a))$, so, putting the two isomorphisms together, we have the heteromorphic adjunction equivalence:

-$$\operatorname{Hom}{A}(F(x), a) \cong W(x, a) \cong \operatorname{Hom}{X}(x, G(a))$$ which seems to be first developed by Pareigis in the late 1960's.
-Hence, Samuel did miss adjoints but (reformulated in categorical terms) he was only a simple dualization away from defining an adjunction a decade before Kan.
+$$\operatorname{Hom}{A}(F(x),a) \cong W(x,a) \cong \operatorname{Hom}{Y}(x,G(a))$$ which seems to be first developed by Pareigis in the late 1960s.
+Hence, Samuel did miss adjoints, but (reformulated in categorical terms) he was only a simple dualization away from defining an adjunction a decade before Kan.